rainbowdesign/OxygenNotIncluded-Mods/README.md

 Install the Modloader first:
 https://github.com/javisar/ONI-Modloader

-Then Extract the zip file into OxygenNotIncluded
+Then copy the files into OxygenNotIncluded/Mods
 (the base folder you can find it with steam browse local files)

-Hints:
-Are in the hints.txt in the zip file.

 Special thanks to Cairath ( https://github.com/Cairath/ONI-Mods/tree/master/modfiles )
 And Javisar for example mods ( https://github.com/javisar/ONI-Modloader-Mods/tree/master/Mods )